ForPractical/reproducible-research_homework/README.md

 Q5

-(a) The table has 34 rows and 13 columns.
+(a) The table has 34 rows (if you include the header row; 33 if not) and 13 columns.

 (b) I can use log transformation so that log(V)=log(α) + β*log(L).